 Good, emotionally-fulfilling, personally rewarding sex ultimately flows from a true, committed love of the whole person, and the desire to please them out of gratitude for who they are, not from just their sexual prowess or attractive body parts.
 It doesn’t flow from the more practice one gets doing it.
 That’s what the “sexually-liberated” person doesn’t appear to “get” anymore.
 Sex is not primarily about the plumbing or the technique.
 It is about two people who love each other who happen to also have the right plumbing, which works excellently when all the other pieces of the puzzle of human marital relationships are properly in place.
 The “hot water heater” of sexual passion (forgive my ridiculous analogy) is the commitment of the partners, not expertise gained from pop sex books or all the psycho-babble that passes for knowledge these days.

 Unfortunately, far too many Christians (probably a majority, sadly) have not understood even the truly Christian conception of sexuality and its purpose.
 There are often abuses in Christian contexts.
 Christians are human beings, and sexual beings.
 If their needs aren’t met, they start looking elsewhere, rather than seek the deeper causes and roots of their problems and staying faithful to their marriage vows.
 And invariably, the children suffer through all this human folly and wrongdoing.
+Certain strains of fundamentalism which borders on Gnosticism in its disdain of pleasure and matter have obviously never become familiar with the Song of Solomon:

 Your two breasts are like two fawns, like twin fawns of a gazelle that browse among the lilies.
 Until the day breaks and the shadows flee, I will go to the mountain of myrrh and to the hill of incense . . .